 As an African woman, I’ve been giving a lot of thought to Nelson Mandela in the aftermath of his death in December.
 The media was abuzz about him and some people were wondering which individual African would fill his shoes.
 Which African leader would be the new Nelson Mandela.

 Well, I’ve read a lot about Mandela and see him as a reluctant celebrity.
 When you read some of his quotes, you get this impression.
-He did not think what he did was amazing and he just wanted to spend time with his family; something very normal husbands and fathers do.
+He did not think what he did was amazing and he just wanted to spend time with his family; something very normal husbands and fathers does.

 “I was not a messiah, but an ordinary man who had become a leader because of extraordinary circumstances.”